 (1) Encourage people that you know and respect to read the material on this website.

 (5) Join one of our periodic free conference calls for people who want to start a local network or want assistance with an existing one.
-Send an email to email@example.com to request information about the time and dial-in information for the next conference call.
+Send an email to firstname.lastname@example.org to request information about the time and dial-in information for the next conference call.
 These calls are devoted to thinking together and supporting each other’s local efforts.
 We can help you with issues such as finding a place to meet, recruiting participants, and learning to co-counsel.